Jethet/udemycourses-databases/learn-sql-postgresql/queriesSQL.md

 * all records from one table and any matching records from the second table
 * all records from one table matched with all records from the second table

-**Inner Join**
+**INNER JOIN**
-Default - returns only records with matching values in both tables.
+Inner join is the default - returns only records with matching values in both tables.
 Use the full tablename `table_name.field_name`   Example: `customers.customerid`
 Syntax:
 ```